Investigating the effect of noise channels on the quality of unitary t-designs: Analytic results for the 1-design

 \section{Analytic results for the 1-design}

 Using the Pauli 1-design, one can show that $\mathbb{E}^1_H(\rho)=\frac{1}{2}I$ for all density matrices $\rho$.
 Let

 be an arbitrary noise channel.
-For both noise models, we will show that $\widetilde{\mathbb{E}}^1_H(\rho)=\frac{1}{2}I$ for all $\rho$, from which it follows that inequality (\ref{eq:model}) can be satisfied with $\epsilon=0$, thereby showing that the quality of the 1-design is completely unaffected by an arbitrary noise channel.
+For the model where noise is applied before the unitary operations, we will show that the quality of the 1-design is completely unaffected by an arbitrary noise channel, and for the model where noise is applied after the unitary operations, we will show that the quality of the 1-design is unaffected by noise, unless amplitude damping is applied.